accaderi/RAG-chatbot-with-gemini/documents/knowledge_base_en.md

     A: It is a simple mini-game made with Scratch, where you fly a spaceship and shoot at apple asteroids.
 *   **Q: Who is this game for?**
     A: It's an excellent example for beginners who are learning the fundamentals of game development using Scratch's accessible visual programming environment.
-*   **Q: How do you play?**
-    A: You use the arrow keys to move the ship, the mouse to aim, and the left mouse button to shoot projectiles.
 *   **Q: What technology was used to build Apples in Space?**
     A: This mini-game was created entirely using the Scratch visual programming language.

-© 2024 Accaderi.
-All rights reserved.

 ---